 Alternate names for palm oil

-Print out this extensive list and keep it with you as a resource if you are trying to avoid palm oil.
+As you may know, palm oil ingredients go by hundreds of names.
+This extensive list contains hundreds of palm oil derivative ingredient names.
+You can print it here.
+Keep it with you as a resource if you are trying to avoid palm oil.

 After doing this a few times, you will know what to look for and the products and brands to buy.

 In addition, you can install a palm oil finder app.
 We have had success with SpoonGuru.
 It’s a free app which has been good at finding hidden palm oil derivatives.
 You can scan the cereal’s UPC code to see if it contains palm oil.

 Read labels before buying

 It’s so important to support these companies.
 Please especially support these specific products who don’t use palm oil ingredients in their cereals.

 See our list of palm free products:

 - Peanut butter without palm oil